sercankulcu/sercankulcu.github.io/_thoughts/accountability-is-the-path-to-growth.md

 What matters is precision.

-If none of it was mine, then there may be nothing to correct.
-If some of it was mine, even five percent, that five percent is the only part from which I can learn directly.
+Sometimes none of the original harm was mine to prevent.
+There may still be choices about seeking support, protecting myself, or responding differently next time.
+When I did contribute to the problem, identifying that contribution gives me something specific to change.
+I can also learn from what other people and institutions did; responsibility does not limit where useful information can come from.

 Blame asks who should feel guilty.